stackgl/gl-vec2/README.md

 ## squaredDistance(a:vec2, b:vec2)

-  Calculates the squared euclidian distance between two vec2's
+  Calculates the squared euclidian distance between two vec2's.
+Aliased as `sqrDist`.

 ## squaredLength(a:vec2)

-  Calculates the squared length of a vec2
+  Calculates the squared length of a vec2.
+Aliased as `sqrLen`.

 ## subtract(out:vec2, a:vec2, b:vec2)

-  Subtracts vector b from vector a
+  Subtracts vector b from vector a.
+Aliased as `sub`.

 ## transformMat2(out:vec2, a:vec2, m:mat2)